Binghamton, New York: Climate

 Binghamton has a humid continental climate (Köppen Dfb), with cold, snowy winters and warm, wet summers.
 Summers in Binghamton are typified by warm yet temperate days, and there are an average of only 2.6 days annually where the high exceeds 90 °F, with the highest recorded temperature at 98 °F on July 16, 1988.
-Winters are somewhat less moderate, with 5.8 days with sub-0 °F lows annually on average; the lowest recorded temperature was −20 °F on January 15, 1957.
+Winters are less moderate, with 5.8 days with sub-0 °F lows annually on average; the lowest recorded temperature was −20 °F on January 15, 1957.
 As with most cities in upstate New York, precipitation in Binghamton is spread evenly throughout the year.

-Binghamton is the 10th rainiest city in the United States, with 162 rainy days a year.
-With 212 cloudy days annually, it is also the seventh cloudiest city in the country, and the cloudiest east of the Rocky Mountains.
 Binghamton's proximity to the Great Lakes results in significant cloudiness and precipitation.
-Weather systems traveling over the lake pick up significant moisture, and cooler air masses from the west and the north culminate in a continuously unsettled weather pattern.
+Weather systems traveling over the lakes pick up moisture.
+Like other cities near the Great Lakes, Binghamton has a large number of days with cloud cover and at least some precipitation.
+Binghamton has 190 cloudy or mostly cloudy days per year, which is the 11th most among US cities.
+Cloudiness is most common during winter, with mostly cloudy or overcast skies 37% of the time in August but 68% of the time in January.
+While average annual precipitation is 42 in, which is typical for the eastern half of the United States, Binghamton averages 164 days of measurable (at least .01 inches) precipitation, which is among the highest in the country.

 Snowfall is significant, with an annual total of 86.5 in.
-Binghamton is not as greatly affected by lake-effect snow as cities further north or west such as Syracuse and Buffalo, which are part of the Great Lakes snowbelt.
-However, persistent snow bands from both the Great Lakes and the Finger Lakes occasionally result in moderate snows.
+Binghamton is not as affected by lake-effect snow as cities further north or west such as Syracuse and Buffalo, which are part of the Great Lakes snowbelt.
+However, persistent snow bands from both the Great Lakes and the Finger Lakes can reach Binghamton.
 Binghamton receives occasional major snowfall from nor'easter storms as well (such as the 1993 Storm of the Century, or nearly four feet of snow in December 2020), and competes for the Golden Snowball Award with other upstate cities.